dabeaz/curio/docs/index.rst

 only limited by the memory of your machine--potentially you could have hundreds of thousands of tasks.
 The I/O functionality in curio is implemented using the built-in ``selectors`` module.
-Thus, the number of open sockets allowed would be subject to the limits of that library combined with any per-user limits imposed by the operating system.
+Thus, the number of open sockets allowed is subject to the limits of that library combined with any limits imposed by the operating system.

 **Q: Can curio interoperate with other event loops?**